jpuopolo67/proctor/README.md

 * Download the image from the Docker Hub registry:<br/>
 `docker pull jpuopolo/proctor`

-When you run a container based on this image, you will find several directories:
+Before running a container based on this image, select a _local directory on your host_
+where you can keep data that will persist between container runs.
+For example, after editing the starter `.proctor.cfg` file, you will want to keep a copy in case the container stops or is killed, e.g., if your machine reboots.
+For our purposes, we'll assume this directory is `/home/me/pdata`.

+* Run a container based on the image<br/>
+`docker run -it -v /home/me/pdata:/data proctor`

+The container that Docker creates is preconfigured with the software you need, a starter `.proctor.cfg` file, and set of directories:

 * `/root`
     * You run the container as user _root_.
-You will find a starter `.proctor.cfg` in this directory.
+You will find the starter `.proctor.cfg` in this directory.
-    You will need to edit this file and supply some values, discussed shortly.
+    You need to edit this file and supply some values, discussed shortly.
 * `/home/proctor`
     * This is where Proctor's source code lives.
 You can run the application from this directory.
 * `/home/proctor/work`